PGelss/scikit_tt/README.md

 In [*utils.py*](scikit_tt/utils.py) we collect algorithms and tools which are employed at several points in **scikit_tt** and/or helpful for data analysis, comparisons, and visualization.

 ```
-errors_impl_euler .... compute approximation errors of the implicit Euler method
-errors_trapezoidal ... compute approximation errors of the trapezoidal rule
 header ...............
 ASCII header for scikit_tt
 mean_concentrations .. mean concentrations of TT series
 plot_parameters ...... customized plot parameters